2024

-Since its establishment, the National Association of University Women (NAUW) has clearly established itself as a public service organization that strives to confront the problems of African-Americans and, hence, all Americans.
+Since its establishment, the National Association of University Women (NAUW) has established itself as a public service organization that strives to confront the problems of African Americans and, hence, all Americans.

-A wide range of programs addressing education, health, international development, and political awareness and involvement has emerged and evolved over the years.
+Many programs addressing education, health, international development, and political awareness and involvement have emerged and evolved over the years.

-In realizing its mission, the NAUW will provide an extensive array of public-service activities through its Four-Point Program.
+In realizing its mission, the NAUW will provide extensive public service activities through its Four-Point Program.
 The Four-Point Program is designed for all branches, large or small.
-Simply select the programs that your branch would like to participate in, use the suggestions listed, and tailor your activities to deliver the results needed for a successful outcome.

 Learn more about NAUW-CAC and the programs we support.